exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 - **"ECPT_Service_Oct_2020.Rmd"** contains the scripts used for database cleaning and dimensionality reduction

-- **ClusterX.Rmd"** contains the datapoints for each cluster identified via tSNE
+- **"Cluster_X.RData"** contains the datapoints for each cluster identified via tSNE

 &nbsp;